Inca education: Education of the Inca nobility

-According to Fray Martín de Murúa, a chronicler of the time, the education of the young novices (yachakuq runa, in Quechua) received from the Amawtakuna began at age 13 in the houses of knowledge (Yachaywasi in Quechua) in Cuzco.
+According to Friar Martín de Murúa, a chronicler of the time, the education of the young novices (yachakuq runa in Quechua) received from the Amawtakuna began at age 13 in the houses of knowledge (Yachaywasi in Quechua) in Cuzco.
 The Amawtakuna used their erudition to teach the young novices of the empire about Inca religion, history and government, and moral norms.
 They also ensured a thorough understanding of the quipu, the Incas' unique logical-numerical system which used knotted strings to keep accurate records of troops, supplies, population data, and agricultural inventories.
 In addition, the young men were given careful training in physical education and military techniques.

 Most Inca novices finished their education at around age 19.
 After passing their examinations, the young men would receive their wara (a special type of underwear) as proof of their maturity and virility.
-Their education concluded with a special ceremony, attended by the Empire’s oldest and most illustrious Incas and Amawtakuna, at which the new young nobles, as future rulers, demonstrated their physical prowess and warrior skills and proved their masculinity.
+Their education concluded with a special ceremony, attended by the Empire's oldest and most illustrious Incas and Amawtakuna, at which the new young nobles, as future rulers, demonstrated their physical prowess and warrior skills and proved their masculinity.
 The candidates were also presented to the Inca sovereign, who pierced their ears with large pendants and congratulated the young aspirants on the proficiency they had shown, reminding them of the responsibilities attached to their station (and birth, in the case of members of the royalty) and calling them the new "Children of the Sun."

-Some historians and authors have pointed to feminine schools ("Aklla wasi", in Quechua) for Inca princesses and other women.
+Some historians and authors have pointed to feminine schools ("Aklla wasi" in Quechua) for Inca princesses and other women.
 It is believed the education given at the Acllahuasi in Cuzco was much different from that given at the other Acllahuasis in the provinces of the empire.
 The women learned Inca lore and the art of womanhood as well as skills related to governance, but on a limited scale in comparison to the men.
 Other skills included spinning, weaving, and chicha brewing.
 When the Spanish chroniclers and conquistadors arrived they viewed these institutions as the Inca version of the European nunnery.
 Like the men, women were brought into the Acllahuasis from faraway villages throughout the empire after being specifically chosen by Inca agents.
 After finishing their training, some women would stay to train newly arrived girls, while lower-ranking women might be chosen to be secondary wives of the Sapa Inca, if he wished it, or be sent as rewards to other men who had done something to please the sovereign.